You don’t have to go far to see pyramids in Oaxaca! Here’s a detailed guide to Oaxaca’s Monte Alban pyramids.

 A great budget option for travelers looking for a clean and comfortable place to stay in Oaxaca.
 Located in the heart of the historic center, the hostel offers private rooms and dorms at very affordable rates.
 Check rates.

 What to Pack for Monte Alban

 Throughout the Monte Alban ruins, there is very little shade and it can get very hot.
+But as Monte Alban is located at an elevation on the hills overlooking Oaxaca, the weather is rather pleasant and it can even get chilly during certain times of the year.
 Make sure you pack a wide-rimmed hat, lots of water, and light, airy clothes.